Creating social media images isn’t a one-size-fits-all task.

 If you have an image that isn’t one of these standard sizes, you can use this handy calculator tool to find the aspect ratio of your image.

-Much of my image work is done in PSP however, I use three different free online image editors for quick sizing, editing, and optimization tasks.
+Much of my image work is done in PSP, however, I use several different free online image editors for quick sizing, editing, and optimization tasks.
 Do you have a favorite free online image editor?
 My go-to because I’ve used it for several years and it is the one that I am most familiar with is Web Resizer.
-Recently, I was introduced to Canva and love the speed at which images upload to it.
+Recently, I was introduced to two awesome sites, Canva and Canvas Prints.
+I love the speed at which images upload to both of these sites.
+These are the most simplified photo editors that you will come across.
 Thanks to all the features, another favorite of mine is LunaPic.
+With this free easy to use online photo editor you can make art instantly with their filters and effects.
 Give one or all of them a try to help you step up your sharing game.